kdaily/DermJournalClub_20130614/presentation/index.md

 - Pushed computational methods forward
   - Does not excuse many data selection oversights (garbage in, garbage out)
 - Useful resource for genomics researchers
-- Will impact disease research
+- Will impact disease research (Chron's)

 ---